bitmovin/libdash/README.md

 2. Open the libdash.sln with Visual Studio 2010
 3. Build the solution
 4. After that all files will be provided in the bin folder
 5. You can test the library with the sampleplayer.exe.
-This application simply downloads the lowest representation of one of our dataset MPD�s.
+This application simply downloads the lowest representation of one of our dataset MPDs.

 ### Ubuntu 12.04
 1. sudo apt-get install git-core build-essential cmake libxml2-dev libcurl4-openssl-dev